-The Admission Body undertakes:

-- 2.1 to provide or procure to be provided such information as is reasonably required by Cumbria relating to the Admission Body's participation in the Fund including (but not limited to) details of the pay and final pay of each eligible employee; - 2.2 to comply with the reasonable requests of Cumbria to enable it to comply with the requirements of the Occupational Pension Schemes (Disclosure of Information) Regulations 1996 (as amended); - 2.3 to adopt the practices and procedures relating to the operation of the Fund as set out in the Regulations and in any employer's guide published by Cumbria and provided by Cumbria to the Admission Body; - 2.4 to formulate and publish within 3 calendar months of commencement a statement concerning the Admission Body's policy on the exercise of its functions or discretions in accordance with the requirements of the Regulations and to keep such policy under review; - 2.5 to notify Cumbria of each occasion on which it exercises a discretion under the Regulations and the manner in which it exercises that discretion; - 2.6 to notify promptly Cumbria in writing of any material change in the terms and conditions of employment of any of the eligible employees which affects entitlement to benefits under the LGPS and of any termination of employment;
+- 2.1.
+The Admission Body undertakes: - 2.1.1. to provide or procure to be provided such information as is reasonably required by Cumbria relating to the Admission Body's participation in the Fund including (but not limited to) details of the pay and final pay of each eligible employee; - 2.1.2. to comply with the reasonable requests of Cumbria to enable it to comply with the requirements of the Occupational Pension Schemes (Disclosure of Information) Regulations 1996 (as amended); - 2.1.3. to adopt the practices and procedures relating to the operation of the Fund as set out in the Regulations and in any employer's guide published by Cumbria and provided by Cumbria to the Admission Body; - 2.1.4. to formulate and publish within 3 calendar months of commencement a statement concerning the Admission Body's policy on the exercise of its functions or discretions in accordance with the requirements of the Regulations and to keep such policy under review: - 2.1.5. to notify Cumbria of each occasion on which it exercises a discretion under the Regulations and the manner in which it exercises that discretion;